top of page

 Teaching Philosophy

-Professionalism: Reputation, marketing, and a business awareness assist the artist in mounting a professional career.
+Professionalism: Reputation, marketing, and a business awareness assist the artist in mounting a successful career.
 A reputation built on integrity and dependability will propel an actor further than raw talent.
 Marketing begins with knowing how to type and brand.
 What are you selling?
 Like any good business, the actor should be able to objectively evaluate the past and plan for the future to feel secure in the present.
 Each student learns to calculate where their efforts and money will best serve them.
 This important skill is a step towards defining success for themselves rather than allowing others to determine it for them.

 John Faro Terry